flancia-coop/doc.anagora.org/social-coop-tech-group.md

                     - (need a new server to still have the reverse proxy setup work without breaking hypha)
                 - modify ansible recipe to deploy alpha to hypha without reverse proxy
                     - can we set up [[traefik]] to work as reverse proxy only and forward to a non-coop-cloud-managed container?
+                        - [[calix]]: if you add traefik labels to the docker compose file, traefik would configure itself automatically
+                        - you can also provide a traefik configuration file to the coop cloud traefik https://docs.coopcloud.tech/operators/handbook/#proxying-apps-outside-of-co-op-cloud-with-traefik
 - Result of the 1k chars poll
 - Git.coop API key
     - ![](https://doc.anagora.org/uploads/upload_d18b0a750f7762179948fcaa71edeb63.png)